isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2071.md

 ### Things to Note
 - Minimally semi-automated
-- Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
 - Volumetric or weight based filling
-- Touchscreen display (optional)
+- Touchscreen display can be supported
-- Explosion proof (optional)
+- Explosion proof can be supported
-- Installation/simple training costs can be supported.
+- Installation/simple training costs can be supported
-- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap
+- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported

-Minimum 30% ordinary shares held by Singaporean/PR.
-No change in vendor allowed

 ### Contact Information
 N.A.